-Every Thursday our Early Birds music club provides small group instrumental tuition and general musicianship classes for up to 50 children.
-Typically, they start at age seven and many stay until they leave the school in Year 6.
+Every Thursday, our Early Birds music club provides small group instrumental tuition and general musicianship classes for up to 50 children.
+Typically, they start in Year 2 and many stay until they leave the school in Year 6.

 We give every child the opportunity to try an instrument.
-We do this by providing whole-class instrumental tuition in strings in partnership with Goldsmith’s University and Lewisham Music.
-This is usually in Year 3, and thereafter children are offered several ways to develop their individual musicianship.
+We do this by providing whole-class strings tuition in partnership with Goldsmith’s University and Lewisham Music.
+This is usually in Year 3.
+Thereafter, children are offered several ways to develop their individual musicianship.

 Our year 1 and 2 children have the opportunity to learn the ukulele after school on Tuesdays.

-Our school choir, led by Ms Holder, is a non-auditioned, enthusiastic group of singers from years 4-6.
-They regularly perform at our concerts and are looking forward to singing at Young Voices at the 02 Arena, Lewisham Live at the Broadway Theatre and our own Summer Celebration at London’s Southbank Centre.
+Our school choir, led by Miss Ezaz and Miss Green, is a non-auditioned, enthusiastic group of singers from years 4-6.
+They regularly perform at our concerts and are looking forward to singing at this year’s Classical Roadshow at Milton Court Concert Hall, our Christmas Concert at St Catherine’s, the Spirit of Christmas Concert at Holy Trinity Sloane Square, Lewisham Live at the Broadway Theatre and our own Summer Celebration at London’s Southbank Centre.

 Not to be left out, our staff have formed a choir of their own.
 Rehearsing bi-weekly, the “Grown-Ups’ Choir” sings soul and pop music to the delight of all the children and parents.
-Having recently sung at the Christmas Concert at St Catherine’s Church, our next performance will be in the Summer Celebration in July at Queen Elizabeth Hall.
+Having recently sung at our Summer Celebration in July at Queen Elizabeth Hall, their next performance will be at the Christmas Concert at St Catherine’s Church in December.